An ultimate eCommerce marketplace checklist

 9. Optimize your technical SEO

-Another purely technical item on our starting an eСommerce business checklist is about technical SEO.
+How to build an eCommerce website from scratch without considering technical SEO?
+It's not an option.
 If you want your site to rank competitively against other sites, focusing on website and application optimization is key to being competitive.
 If your site is properly optimized from the very beginning, you can expect your eCommerce technology platform to outperform competitors in every area, including traffic, speed, conversion rates, and, most importantly, the return on your investment.

 There are numerous free tools to help you with optimization: